All You Need To Know About Polypropylene

 - For the furniture industry: Products such as plastic flooring also use PP material.

-- For the health industry: Because of its high chemical resistance and antibacterial properties, polypropylene is used to produce medical products such as syringes, and medicine boxes…
+- Healthcare: Thanks to its chemical resistance and antibacterial properties, PP is a preferred choice for producing medical items such as syringes and medicine containers.

 7. SUMMARY